Retirement Annuity FAQs

 When you withdraw from your current retirement fund (either a company fund, retirement annuity or preservation fund), you must complete a withdrawal form, indicating that you wish to transfer your investment to the 10X Retirement Annuity Fund.
 This form must be signed and sent to HR (for a pension or provident fund) or to the fund administrator (for an RA or preservation fund).
 Thereafter, request a 10X RA Application Form, by e-mailing ra@10X.co.za or calling us at 021 412 1010.

 Complete and sign the form and fax (0865 201 934) or e-mail it back to us, together with a copy of the withdrawal form.
 Ensure that you have completed the “Transfer Fund Details” section on the application form.
 We will contact the existing fund, action the transfer and confirm when completed.

 Your minimum monthly contribution to the 10X Retirement Annuity is R1 000.
 There is no minimum contribution term.

 10X issues regular performance updates:

 Benefit statements.
-These are published online monthly, and emailed to members quarterly.
+These are updated online weekly, and emailed to members quarterly.
 The information is presented in a clear and simple manner, to avoid confusion.
 Once a year, the Fund sends out a hard-copy benefit statement to every member.